WemaGoodness/Online-Music-Player/README.md

 ### **3. Set Up Environment Variables**

-Create a `.env` file in the project root directory with the following details:
+Create a `.env` file in the server directory with the following details:

 ```bash
 SPOTIFY_CLIENT_ID=your_spotify_client_id